alfarnedo/Web-application-for-chess-endings-training/README.md

   * #### MySQL database
     You need to install MySQL on your computer in order to perform certain actions during the development of the web application.
     To do this, you can follow this tutorial from youtube: https://www.youtube.com/watch?v=jkyLOV54BQM

+    Once you have it installed, in the script installation.py (in the line of code number 19) and in the script appChessOnline.py (in the line of code number 51) you must type the password that you have set during the tutorial to be able to access MySQL.

    * #### Mysql.connector
      To connect a Python script to MySQL, the mysql.connectorlibrary must be installed.
 To do this, run the following command "pip install mysql-connector-python" on the computer terminal.
    * #### Flask